 Cleaning services or deliveries may arrive at odd hours.
 IP intercoms allow security teams to unlock doors remotely from anywhere and allow entry without having to come to office.
-Modern cloud-based facial recognition video intercom and bluetooth access control systems (such as Swiftlane) can be programmed to allow automatic scheduled access to visitors.
+Modern cloud-based facial recognition video intercom and bluetooth access control systems can be programmed to allow automatic scheduled access to visitors.

 7. Integration With Electronic Locks

 Sometimes the intercom is integrated with a keypad that automatically unlocks the door after an authorized person enters their personal identification number or PIN.
 However, use of common touch surfaces including office entry keypads should be avoided in post-COVID-19 workplaces.